The Six Entrances of Illusions

 “Ananda, for example, if a person suddenly closes his ears with two fingers, he will hear sound in his head.
 Both the closing as well as the hearing come from Bodhi.
 And you should know that hearing comes neither from motion nor stillness, and neither from the ears nor emptiness.
 Why?
 Because if it came from motion, it would cease to exist when there is stillness and would not hear of stillness.
 If it came from stillness, it would cease to exist when there is motion and would not hear of motion.
 If it came from a sense organ, this faculty of hearing would have no self-nature since there would be neither stillness nor motion.
 If it came from emptiness, emptiness would then become hearing and no longer be emptiness.
 Therefore, you should know that entrance through the ears is neither causal nor conditional nor self-existent.

 “Ananda, for example, suppose a person suddenly holds his breath, there will be a sensation of cold in his nose.
 Because of this sensation, he can distinguish ventilation from suffocation, and emptiness from fullness, and he can smell fragrance and odors.
-Both the breath-holding as well as the sensation of the nose are trouble that arises from Bodhi.
+Both the breath-holding as well as the sensation of the nose originate from Bodhi.
 You should know that smelling comes neither from ventilation nor obstruction, and neither from the nose nor emptiness.
 Why?
 Because if it came from ventilation, it would cease to exist when there is obstruction.
 If it came from obstruction, it would cease to be clear and fail to come into contact with fragrance or odors.
 If it came from a sense organ, this faculty of smelling would have no self-nature since there would be neither ventilation nor obstruction.
 If it came from emptiness, emptiness would then have smell and no longer be emptiness.
 Therefore, you should know that entrance through the nose is neither causal nor conditional nor self-existent.

 “Ananda, if for instance, a person repeatedly licks his lips with his tongue, he will have fatigue from the licking.
 If he is sick, he will experience a bitter taste; if he is healthy, he will have a subtle sweet taste.
 Sweetness and bitterness demonstrate the tongue’s sense of taste, which is usually tasteless in the absence of stirring.
-Both the fatigue and the taste are but illusion arising from Bodhi.
-This illusion is due to false externals such as bitterness or sweetness and then drawn into Alaya’s perception (Storehouse Consciousness) which is called taste.
+Both the fatigue and the taste are only illusion arising from Bodhi.
+The illusion is due to false externals such as bitterness or sweetness and then drawn into Alaya’s perception (Storehouse Consciousness) which is called taste.
 It has no independent substance apart from flavors such as sweetness, bitterness, and tastelessness.
 You should know that this perception of taste comes neither from the flavors, nor from the sense organ, nor from emptiness.
 Because if it came from flavors, it would vanish in the state of no-flavors.
 If it came from the tongue (which is originally neither sweet nor bitter nor tasteless), this faculty of tasting would have no self-nature.
 If it came from emptiness, the emptiness would then have taste and no longer be emptiness.
 Therefore, you should know that entrance through the tongue is neither causal nor conditional nor self-existent.

 “Ananda, now suppose a person touches his warm hand with his cold hand.
 If the cold exceeds the warmth, his warm hand will become cold.
 If the warmth exceeds the cold, his cold hand will become warm.
 The sensation of warmth or cold is felt through the contact and separation of the two hands.
-The contact, the hands, and the feeling experienced are all but trouble arising from Bodhi.
-The trouble occurs where there are false conditions of contact and separation, and is then drawn into Alaya’s perception called touch.
+The contact, the hands, and the feeling experienced are only illusion arising from Bodhi.
+The illusion occurs where there are false conditions of contact and separation, which is then drawn into Alaya’s perception called touch.
 It has no nature independent of conditions.
 You should know that this perception of touch comes neither from contact nor from separation, neither from sense organ nor from emptiness.
 If it came from contact, it would vanish in the state of separation.
 If it came from a sense organ, it would be free from other conditions, then the body that feels the conditions would have no self-nature.
 If it came from emptiness, the emptiness would feel the touch and no longer be emptiness.
 Therefore, you should know that entrance through the hands is neither causal nor conditional nor self-existent.